ride recap - This past ride - the 31st Annual

 more pictures from that ride can be seen here.

-after a brief stop at ross's landing the riders continued on to bridgeport for the kick-off party. the kickoff party was, as usual, a festive scene with the usual good food, vendors and riders and visitors had the opportunity to walk around and greet old friends.
-As usual, our good friend and ride supporter, andy 'barney fine' woods was there. barney is a good friend of the ride and a great brother.
+arriving at ross's landing we were joined by a large group of riders nearly doubling the group size. after a brief stop at ross's landing the riders continued on to bridgeport for the kick-off party. the kickoff party was, as usual, a festive scene with the usual good food. vendors and riders and visitors had the opportunity to walk around and greet old friends. the party starts with a brief introduction of the org's members that put the ride together followed by entertainment provided by several different local bands and concluded with the As usual, our good friend and ride supporter, andy 'barney fine' woods was there. barney is a good friend of the ride and a great brother.

 more photos from the friday ride can be seen here.

-Before heading to the Coldwater inn for the night the organizers and some riders had dinner in muscle shoals at the Juicy Seafood restaurant.
-The texas riders decided to visit the famous rattlesnake Saloon.
+Before heading to the Coldwater inn for the night the organizers and some riders had dinner in muscle shoals.
+The texas riders decided to visit the famous rattlesnake Saloon, which is a really cool restaurant located under a cliff overhang off a country road just south of Tuscumbia.
+We enjoyed the simple fare and the live music and spent a great evening resting and enjoying fellowship with rider friends.

-in the morning we left searcy for the ride to fayetteville where we stayed at the hampton inn.
+in the morning we left searcy for the ride to mcalester, Ar, where we stayed at the hampton inn.

-Tuesday morning we left fayetteville en route to Tahlequah where we were greeted by chief of staff Corey Bunch who gave us a warm welcome and a bit of an overview of current affairs.
-We also received a blessing from Cherokee Nation's spiritual leader Crosslin Smith.
+Tuesday morning we left mcalester en route to wewoka where we were greeted by chief Lewis Johnson who gave us a warm welcome and a talk about the history of the seminole people, his own personal history, and a tour through the seminole Museum.

-The ceremony included a beautiful and delicious snack which some even took home with them because they were too pretty to eat.
-Afterwards we all said our goodbyes to friends we've made on the journey, looking forward to being reunited again next year for the 31st annual trail of tears commemorative ride.
+Afterwards we all said our goodbyes to old friends and new friends we've made on the journey, looking forward to being reunited again next year for the 32nd annual trail of tears commemorative ride.

 whether it rains or shines the annual trail of tears commemorative ride goes on. and those that ride it are fulfilling a 'duty' to insure that this event in history is remembered and that its remembrance will serve to provide perspective, reconciliation, and direction for our future.